 Satellite broadband is the newest product on our list and the least likely to be available to your household.
 While the technology of connecting to the internet directly via a satellite is not in itself new, the idea has recently grown in popularity as a way to reach more remote users.

 Prices for satellite broadband are currently sky-high, but it might be something to keep an eye on as a way to connect your home in the future.
+If you are exploring remote broadband options, we have more detail in our article 'How to get fast rural broadband in the UK'.

 Which broadband should I get?